etlegacy/etlegacy-assets/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ET:Legacy assets's documentation!
+Welcome to ET: Legacy's asset documentation!
 ============================================

 .. toctree::